 Job overview

 We are looking for experienced Adult Emergency Nurses to join our dynamic and supportive team.
-As a Band 7 Sister/Charge Nurse you will have the opportunity to rotate into a management secondment.
+As a Band 6 Deputy Sister/Charge Nurse.
 This post requires you to work, days, nights and weekends.
 You would be given development opportunities to support you in this role.

-We have an established Band 7 development programme.
+We have an established Deputy sister/Charge nurse development programme and are closely affiliated with King’s College London University.
 We also have an established Practice Development team that provide high quality emergency care related training and development.

 Please note the following before applying;